BogdanGeorgian91/monster-rolodex/README.md

 First, hit `npm install` in the terminal.

 ## How it works
 This is a dummy app I coded a while ago.
 You can ignore the search functionality.
-It just returns based on the name.
+It just returns based on the name. <br>
-I've used it now to test ConfigCat's Very Basic Features!
+I've used it now to test ConfigCat's Very Basic Features! <br>
-All of the characters will have the FIRST Feature Flag enabled, but only one of them will have the SECOND.
+All of the characters will have the FIRST Feature Flag enabled, but only one of them will have the SECOND. <br>
 Hmmm, this sounds like a job for the Scooby Gang.
-Discover him and win a Scooby Snacks!
+Discover him and win a Scooby Snacks! <br>

 ## Available Scripts